kevinash/awesome-ai/README.md

 # Practical Projects for the Book

-Please, use these supplemental materials and code for the video tutorial [Awesome AI: Drawing with Artificial Intelligence](http://ai-learning.vhx.tv).
+Please, use these supplemental materials and code for the video tutorial [Awesome AI: Make Art with Artificial Intelligence](http://ai-learning.vhx.tv).

 Most examples are available in playground environments like Google Colab and Binder.
 For standalone notebooks, it is recommended that your kernel environment is set to Python 3.
 Check [requirements.txt](requirements.txt) for dependencies.